Review: Line Bacon 108 Skis · 2024

 The Curated Take

-The 2024 Line Bacon 108 Skis offer an excellent choice for freeskiers seeking a versatile, playful ride, excelling in powder due to having 108mm underfoot and a twin rocker profile.
+The Line Bacon 108 Skis offers an excellent choice for freeskiers seeking a versatile, playful ride, excelling in powder due to having 108mm underfoot and a twin rocker profile.
 Their light swingweight, soft flex pattern, and symmetrical tip and tail make for easy, nimble turns and maneuverability, enhancing the fun on off-piste adventures and park jumps.
 However, they sacrifice some stability at high speeds on hardpack.
 Due to durability concerns, they might only last for a short time for aggressive or larger skiers.

 Ideal for